RockefellerArchiveCenter/DTeamDocs/values.md

 Create an environment in which ideas and feedback are heard and understood, and responses are provided.
 The best solutions come from a diverse and collaborative team where conversations are focused on clearly defining a problem, brainstorming solutions, and evaluating outcomes.

 ##Learn constantly by embracing failure.##
 Test solutions and workflows out before implementation.
-If a desired outcome isn’t reached, find a solution to get the process back on track.
+Making small, iterative changes allows us to test the outcomes of those changes, and then revise our approach accordingly.
 Document what happened to avoid repeating the misstep.
 It’s okay to break a few eggs.

 ##Support access to materials.##
 Provide researchers access to the highest quality description and materials as possible and enable new scholarship by making materials available as soon as possible.